AppDaemon/appdaemon/docs/APPGUIDE.rst

 Use of Events for Signalling between Home Assistant and AppDaemon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Home Assistant allows for the creation of custom events and existing
+Home Assistant allows for the creation of custom events, and existing
 components can send and receive them.
 This provides a useful mechanism
 for signaling back and forth between Home Assistant and AppDaemon.
 For
 instance, if you would like to create a UI Element to fire off some code